sWrAAb/milestone_project_1/README.md

 ### Testing

 Throughout the work on the project, website was regulary tested locally and on GITHUB in Chrome developer tools to ensure every element is responsive.
-Starting from the mobile-first side each element on each page was tested to ensure it functions as expected.
+Starting from the mobile-first side every element was tested to ensure it functions as expected.
 Using the device selector through the dev tools, each device was selected to achieve the responsivness needed.
 All errors were fixed before new content was introduced on the page.
 Biggest problem were images.
 That problem was resolved with Bootstrap responsive images.
 All links were tested to ensure